You know, we've been destroying Democrats all day.

 Is this funny?

-I'm talking about this camera, he's in there laughing.
+I'm talking about this camera.

 It's distracting.

-If I think don't want people to think this is funny.
+Don't want people to think this is funny.

-It's a touch screen operation, and every feature on the camera is a touch screen.
+It's a touchscreen operation, and every feature on the camera is a touchscreen.

 You just touch the screen, change the menus, change the pages, touch what you want.